keviny1031/ColourGAN/README.md

-# ColourGAN - Image Colorization using GANs
+# ColourGAN - Image Colourization using GANs

 ## Tech Stack

 - Python, PyTorch, FastAI
 - CNNs, U-Nets, PatchGANs
 - CIFAR-10, STL10 datasets
-- Lab color space preprocessing
+- Lab colour space preprocessing

 ## Description

 This project applies concepts from CNNs and GANs to the classic problem of image colourization.
 I was especially drawn to Moein Shariatnia's approach as highlighted in their [Medium article](https://medium.com/data-science/colorizing-black-white-images-with-u-net-and-conditional-gan-a-tutorial-81b2df111cd8) due to its light demand on computer hardware.
-Specifically, I wanted to explore 2 cases:
+Specifically, I wanted to explore two cases:

 1. **Case 1**: Using a pre-trained encoder trained on the same dataset as train/test.
 2. **Case 2**: Using a pre-trained encoder trained on a different, lower/higher resolution dataset than train/test.